waltergcc/42-Piscine/README.md

 Enjoy swimming! :swimmer: :dart:

 > **NOTE:** If you want to deepen your studies at home and keep a similar environment to the one at school, I recommend using the Linux system on your personal computer.
-Here is a [link](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73)  with further instructions that teaches you how to install Linux on a Windowns computer.
+Here is a [link](https://medium.com/linuxforeveryone/how-to-install-ubuntu-20-04-and-dual-boot-alongside-windows-10-323a85271a73)  with further instructions that teaches you how to install Linux on a Windows computer.

 # Projects Status